 - The Creative Communities Project* in Ohio City received $2,000 to host a quarterly PechaKucha style speaker series focused on neighborhood topics and art activities for adults, including gallery tours, interactions with artists, and book clubs.

 - Math for All in East Cleveland received $1,000 to teach and proliferate the board game “Smath” among high school, junior high, and elementary school age children.
-They also are going to start playing online slot machine games, click here now to learn more.
+They also are going to start playing online slot machine games, at lionwins.com you will receive an award of up to 500 Free spins on Starburst.

 - Community Quilters* in Bellaire Puritas received $600 to host a quilting workshop in a neighborhood school.